-Inbound versus outbound always seems to be a debate that goes on between sales and marketing.
-Sometimes sales leaders just think if they had more people and more phone numbers that they could make more sales.
-Marketers feel often think that if they just had more content and a larger budget for promotion, that they could drive more sales.
+Inbound versus outbound always seems to be a debate between sales and marketing.
+Sometimes, sales leaders think if they had more people and more phone numbers that, they could make more sales.
+Marketers often think that if they just had more content and a larger budget for promotion, they could drive more sales.
 Both may be true, but the culture of B2B sales has changed now that buyers can do all the research they need online.
 The divide between sales and marketing is blurring – and rightly so!

-With the ability to research their next purchase online comes the opportunity for sales professionals to be visible and engaged where the buyer is seeking information.
-Sales professionals that are harnessing the power of content and building their own authority in their space are achieving great results.
-Blogging, social media, speaking opportunities, and business networking are all mediums where sales people can present their ability to provide value to the prospect.
+With the ability to research their next purchase online comes the opportunity for sales professionals to be visible and engaged where the buyer seeks information.
+Sales professionals harnessing the power of content and building their authority in their space are achieving great results.
+Blogging, social media, speaking opportunities, and business networking are all mediums where salespeople can present their ability to provide value to the prospect.